MPSN: Motion-aware Pseudo Siamese Network for Indoor Video Head Detection in Buildings: CONCLUSIONS

 \section{CONCLUSIONS}

-In this work, we present MPSN to suppress false positives and recover missed detection in video head detection.
-We design SFA and DFA by introducing motion information, guiding the pseudo siamese model to extract robust head motion features.
-Experimental results show that MPSN achieves higher performance on the two challenging datasets.
+In this study, we present MPSN to suppress false positives and recover missed detection in video head detection.
+We design SFA and DFA by introducing motion information, guiding the pseudo-siamese model to extract robust head motion features.
+Experimental results show that MPSN achieves higher performance on two challenging datasets.
 Experiments based on different backbone networks (VGGNet16, MobileNetv2, Resnet18) verify the flexibility of MPSN.
 Compared with optical flow-based methods, our Diffabs-based methods have lower computational requirements and higher accuracy in experiments.
 Adversarial samples are implemented to evaluate the robustness of MPSN.
 We also provide the mathematical solution of small perturbations to select more robust models.
-We hope our study can promote the application of the deep learning model in real-world video applications.